micksmix/BacktrackOnUbuntu/README.md

 With Geany, I find it easiest to collapse the menu blocks for the other sub-menus within Gnome's _Applications_ menu.

-After collapsing the _System Tools_ section, paste the following XML directly after it.
+After collapsing the _System Tools_ section, paste the XML from the `BtMenuStructure.xml` file directly after it.
 This will define the BackTrack menu's and submenu's:

 ![Adding BackTrack menu structure with Geany][9]

-NOTE that because of the length, I have moved the XML code to a new post.
-[Please obtain the BackTrack menu XML from this post][10].

 After updating this with the BackTrack XML, you may now save and close the document.